HandyPlugins/handyplugins-paddlepress/readme.txt

 - Subscription Upgrades and Downgrades: Customers can move between subscription levels and only pay the difference.
 - Emails: Send welcome emails to new members, email payment receipts, and remind members before their account expires automatically.

-By upgrading to PaddlePress PRO you also get access to one-on-one help from our knowledgeable support team and our extensive documentation site.
+By upgrading to HandyPlugins PaddlePress PRO you also get access to one-on-one help from our knowledgeable support team and our extensive documentation site.

-== WHO IS PADDLEPRESS PRO FOR? ==
+== WHO IS HANDYPLUGINS PADDLEPRESS PRO FOR? ==

 - Website owners who want to sell "members-only" digital content or provide SaaS functionality on their WordPress website.
 [Learn how to do that](https://handyplugins.co/paddlepress-pro/docs/how-to-set-up-a-membership-website/)
 - WordPress developers who want to sell WordPress [plugins](https://handyplugins.co/paddlepress-pro/docs/updater-implementation-for-wordpress-plugins/) or [themes](https://handyplugins.co/paddlepress-pro/docs/updater-implementation-for-wordpress-themes/).
-[Checkout](https://handyplugins.co/paddlepress-pro/docs/release-a-new-wordpress-product/) how easy to manage releases with PaddlePress Pro.
+[Checkout](https://handyplugins.co/paddlepress-pro/docs/release-a-new-wordpress-product/) how easy to manage releases with HandyPlugins PaddlePress Pro.

 = Contributing & Bug Report =